rezons/rezons.github.io/docs/sample.md

   if type(inits)=="string" then for _,t in csv(inits)   do self:add(t) end end
   return self end
 ```
-Update with a new row.
+## Update
  If this is the first row, then use it to create the
 column headers.

 ```lua